ants-xjtu/Occamy-Simulation/README.md

      cd Occamy-Simulation/ns-3/examples/Occamy/
      ```

-   All commands below assume you are inside this `Occamy` directory.
+All of the following commands assume that you are within the `Occamy` directory.

 ------